-What is Excavator’s Operating Weight
+What is the Excavator’s Operating Weight

-What is Excavator’s Operating Weight ?
+What is the Excavator’s Operating Weight

-These are earth moving machines or vehicles that are easily identified by their components or parts.
+These are earth-moving machines or vehicles that are easily identified by their components or parts.
 These parts of an excavator are included in the operating weight of an excavator.

 Definition Of Excavators Operating Weight